How to Apply to EFSC's Dental Hygiene Program

 Following the application deadline, files are closed to additional information and sent to the Admissions Committee for selection.
 Incomplete files will not be considered for program admission.
-Top candidates will be notified by phone and scheduled for an interview with members of the admissions committee.
 All applicants will be notified by mail of their status in the program, approximately 6 – 8 weeks after the application deadline.

 Click categories below for application info.